Sathriyan (2017 film): Plot

-Niranjana is the daughter of Samuthiram, the biggest rowdy in Tiruchirapalli, who works for the minister as his minion.
-The minister calls Samuthiram and tells him to come to one of his factories alone to deal with a personal matter.
-Samuthiram, upon arriving, becomes suspicious as no one is present.
-He calls Ravi, his second-in-command, and asks for one of their boys to come check on him.
+Niranjana is the daughter of Samuthiram, Tiruchirapalli's biggest rowdy, who works for the minister as his minion.
+The minister calls Samuthiram and tells him to come to one of his factories to handle a personal matter.
+Upon arriving, Samuthiram becomes suspicious as no one is present.
+He calls Ravi, his second-in-command, and asks for one of their boys to check on him.
 Meanwhile, the minister's goon Shankar and his gang arrive and kill Samuthiram for meeting with the opposing party's minister.
 Guna, having been sent by Ravi, arrives and finds Samuthiram dead.
 The gang holds a funeral with Samuthiram's family, and Ravi swears loyalty to them.
 Guna kills Vetri, a goon from Shankar's gang, for becoming an approver.

 Meanwhile, some guys have been harassing Niranjana at her college bus stop for weeks.
 Her mother asks Ravi to send someone to take care of it.
 Ravi sends Guna, who slashes the guy's arm.
 Later, that guy's friends threaten to throw acid on Niranjana if he does not recover, and Guna is tasked with following and keeping Niranjana safe until she finishes college.
-She slowly falls in love with him and proposes to Guna, but he refuses, saying that love will not work for him and how the people in the town respect and fear him.
+She slowly falls in love with him and proposes to Guna, but he refuses, saying that love will not work for him and that the townspeople respect and fear him.
 She asks him to spend a day without any weapons.
-He does this but learns that Shankar's men are following him on that very day.
+He does this, but learns that Shankar's men are following him on that very day.

 The next day, Niranjana asks Guna if he was scared even for a minute because he had no weapons with him.
-She tells him that he was not fearing the enemy but their weapons, in the same way the town's people are afraid of his weapons and not him.
+She tells him that he was not fearing the enemy but their weapons; similarly, the town's people are afraid of his weapons and not him.
 She tells him to come out of this delusion and seriously consider starting a life and family for himself.
 She also says she will wait for him until then.
 Guna then starts reciprocating her feelings.
-He tells Ravi about his love for Niranjana, but Ravi tells Guna to forget her as it is not appropriate.
+He tells Ravi about his love for Niranjana, but Ravi tells Guna to forget her, as it is inappropriate.